eugenia1984/DisenoUX-UI/disenio_ux_ui/01_aspectos_basicos_del_disenio_de_la_experiencia_de_usuario/semana03.md

 ### W

-Wireframe: An outline or a
+Wireframe: An outline or a sketch of a product or a screen

 ---
 ---